Michael Harris II Player Props: Braves vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 13th in the league.

-- The Red Sox's 4.33 team ERA ranks 17th among all MLB pitching staffs.
+- The Red Sox's 4.29 team ERA ranks 17th across all MLB pitching staffs.

-- Red Sox pitchers combine to allow 128 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (128 total, 1.3 per game).

-- Schreiber makes his first start of the season for the Red Sox.

-- The 29-year-old right-hander has pitched out of the bullpen 18 times this season.

 © 2023 Data Skrive.
 All rights reserved.